uriyacovy/ESPHome_nuki_lock/README.md

       - lambda: ESP_LOGI("nuki_lock", "Paired sucessfuly");
 ```

-After running ESPHome (esphome run <yamlfile.yaml>), you have to activate the pairing mode of the ESPHome Component to pair your Nuki.
+After running ESPHome (`esphome run <yamlfile.yaml>`), follow these steps to pair your Nuki Smartlock:

-You can use the `Pairing Mode` Switch Entity or use the `nuki_lock.set_pairing_mode` Automation Action to do so.
+1. **Activate Pairing Mode**: Enable pairing mode on the ESPHome component.
+You can do this by toggling the `Pairing Mode` switch entity in Home Assistant or by triggering the `nuki_lock.set_pairing_mode` action in an automation.

-To set Nuki for paring mode, press the Button on your Smart Lock for 5 seconds until the led turns on.
+2. **Set Nuki to Pairing Mode**: On your Nuki Smart Lock, press and hold the button for 5 seconds until the LED lights up to enter pairing mode.

-Once Nuki is paired, the new ESPHome entities will get the updated state and pairing mode is turned off.
+3. **Complete Pairing**: Once paired, the ESPHome entities will automatically update with the current lock status, and pairing mode will turn off.

+Your Nuki Smartlock is now connected and ready to use!

-## Supported Services ##
+## Supported Services
-### Unlatch ###
+### Unlatch
-To unlatch doors without a handle, call open service from Home Assistant:
+To unlatch doors without a handle, call the `open` service in Home Assistant:
 ```yaml
 service: lock.open
 data: {}